automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Majungasaurus.md

 # Majungasaurus
-## Description: Fairly--or unfairly--known as the "cannibal dinosaur".
+## Fairly--or unfairly--known as the "cannibal dinosaur".